utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

     url: "https://blog.postman.com/introducing-the-postman-agent-send-api-requests-from-your-browser-without-limits/"
 ---

-Postman is available on the web at **[go.postman.co/home](https://go.postman.co/home)** and as a native desktop app for Mac (Intel or Apple silicon), Windows (Intel 32-bit or 64-bit), and Linux (64-bit) operating systems.
+To get the latest version of the Postman desktop app, visit the [Download Postman page](https://www.postman.com/downloads/) and select the option for your operating system.
+Postman is available as a native desktop app for macOS (Intel or Apple silicon), Windows (Intel 32-bit or 64-bit), and Linux (64-bit).

-To get the latest version of the Postman desktop app, visit the [download page](https://www.postman.com/downloads/) and select **Download** for your platform.
+Postman is also available on the web at [go.postman.co/home](https://go.postman.co/home).
+You can use the Postman web app to carry out many of your API development and testing tasks in your web browser.
+Keep in mind that some features aren't supported when using the [Postman web app](/docs/getting-started/installation/installation-and-updates/#web-limitations), so use the Postman desktop app for the full Postman experience.

 ## Contents